remogatto/gospeccy/README.markdown

-# GOSpeccy - A naive ZX Spectrum 48k Emulator
+# GoSpeccy - A naive ZX Spectrum 48k Emulator

-GOSpeccy is yet another ZX Spectrum (Speccy for friends) Emulator.
-The interesting fact is that it is written in GO and - AFAIK - it's the first Spectrum/Z80 emulator coded with the new language by Google.
+GoSpeccy is yet another ZX Spectrum (Speccy for friends) Emulator.
+The interesting fact is that it is written in Go and - AFAIK - it's the first Spectrum/Z80 emulator coded with the new language by Google.

 There are a lot of ZX Spectrum emulators around so, why reinventing the wheel?
-Well, mainly for [amarcord](http://en.wikipedia.org/wiki/Amarcord) reasons and then because it was a great learning experience about emulators for me :) And it was a good chance to write something real with GO.
+Well, mainly for [amarcord](http://en.wikipedia.org/wiki/Amarcord) reasons and then because it was a great learning experience about emulators for me :) And it was a good chance to write something real with Go.

-Coding an emulator in GO is very enjoyable.
-The language is simple, pragmatic and fast and has a lot of features that help in emulators development (for example its low-level similarities with C but GO is *a lot* more agile than C!).
+Coding an emulator in Go is very enjoyable.
+The language is simple, pragmatic and fast and has a lot of features that help in emulators development (for example its low-level similarities with C but Go is *a lot* more agile than C!).
 More on that in a future blog post maybe :)

-The Zilog Z80 emulation is the core of GOSpeccy.
+The Zilog Z80 emulation is the core of GoSpeccy.
 The CPU emulation code is generated using the <tt>z80.pl</tt> script shipped with [FUSE](http://fuse-emulator.sourceforge.net/) (one of the best ZX Spectrum emulator around).
-The script has been hacked to generate GO code rather than C code.
+The script has been hacked to generate Go code rather than C code.

 Another source of inspiration was